 In our thinking, we often try to do too much at the same time.
-We look at the facts of the matter.
-We try to build a logical argument.
-We may try to come up with some new ideas.
+We look at the facts of the matter, try to build a logical argument…. try to come up with some new ideas.
 We may even get emotional.
 Marketing managers tend to be multitasking and often have many projects on the go at the same time.
 Marketers have deadlines to meet.
 Marketing is creative, and the Six Thinking Hats helps us to provide marketing solutions to marketing problems.

-The six thinking hats can be used occasionally as a means of switching thinking or systematically where a sequence of hats is established in advance to enable the thinker(s) to go through each stage of thinking.
+The six thinking hats are used occasionally as a means of switching thinking or systematically where a sequence of hats is established in advance to enable the thinker(s) to go through each stage of thinking.

 The six thinking hats is a method for doing one sort of thinking at a time.
 Instead of trying to do everything at once, we wear only one hat at a time.
 It’s a metaphor.
-There are six colored hats and each color represents a type of thinking.
+There are six coloured hats, and each of the colour represents a type of thinking.